> > > > >

 Economic Education Specialist

 Todd Zartman is the economic education specialist at the Federal Reserve Bank of Philadelphia.
 Prior to joining the Reserve Bank in 2004, Todd taught business and technology at Palisades High School in Kintnersville, PA.
 He previously taught at Liberty High School in Bethlehem, PA.
-He has a master’s degree in economic education and entrepreneurship from the University of Delaware, a B.A. in speech communications from the University of Richmond, and a B.S. in education from Delaware Valley College.
+He has an M.A. degree in economic education and entrepreneurship from the University of Delaware, a B.A. in speech communications from the University of Richmond, and a B.S. in education from Delaware Valley College.

 Bonnie Meszaros is the associate director of the Center for Economic Education & Entrepreneurship and assistant professor of economics at the University of Delaware.
 Prior to joining the center in 1974, Bonnie was a middle school teacher in Ohio and Delaware.
 She has Ph.D. and M.Ed. degrees from the University of Delaware and a B.A. degree from Ohio Wesleyan University.